A Tribute to My Soul Sister Darlene

 Darlene had been my best friend for 25 years.
 The gift she gave me was both sides of herself.
 The strong-willed, insightful, wise woman who could be stubborn and challenging at times.
 Then there was her other side, the gentle, loving, caring, creative, girly-girl who loved to dance, wear lots of bling and play.

-In the years that I have known her, I watched her daughter, Jessika, grow and blossom into an accomplished woman.
+In the years that I have known her, I watched her daughter, Jessika, grow and blossom into a beautiful woman.

 And I also watched my best friend put up the hardest fight I have ever seen.
 She fought to the very end.
 A true testament to her warrior nature.